taiwangoldcard/website/content/application-faq/after-submitting-application.md

 1. In the middle of the area, around counter 30, grab a ticket (if there is a problem, ask for help at the end counter - counter 28)
 1. Go to the designated counter when your number is up, surrender your passport and online application document, provide any details on upcoming travel, and receive your receipt.

+## Is there anything special I should do if I applied from overseas?

+If you live far from your local Taiwanese diplomatic post, it is recommended to call before going to give them a heads up.
+It’s highly likely that you’re the first person ever to go through this process in a particular office and giving them a day or two head start to let them call back to Taiwan and work out what to do when you arrive could be useful.

 ## What is a "Resident Authorization Letter"?